sunsided/rust-facedetect/README.md

 (using a frontal-face [Haar cascade](https://docs.opencv.org/4.2.0/db/d28/tutorial_cascade_classifier.html)) on the first video capture device that can be found.

-Run
+To run it, execute

 ```bash
 cargo run
 ```

-to run it, press `ESC` to exit.
+To exit, press `ESC`.